Backpacking Is Life · Updated June 2026

 Should I buy before I fly?

 Yes.
 Install while you have reliable home WiFi — eSIM installation can fail on weak airport WiFi.
-Saily and Airalo have 30-day activation windows from purchase; Yesim has 12 months.
-Set the plan to activate on arrival, turn airplane mode off when you land, you’re connected immediately.
+Saily and Airalo have 30-day activation windows from purchase; Yesim allows 12 months.
+Set the plan to activate on arrival, turn airplane mode off when you land, and you’re connected immediately.

 What’s Yesim’s Pay & Fly?

 A balance-load system.
-Top up credit in the Yesim app, spend it across 170+ countries at local rates from one persistent eSIM.
-Most useful for frequent travellers visiting multiple regions throughout the year.
+Top up credit in the Yesim app, then spend it across 170+ countries at local rates from one persistent eSIM.
+Most useful for frequent travellers visiting multiple regions through the year.
 For a single Europe trip, a fixed Saily plan is usually simpler.

 Will I get throttled on Yesim’s “unlimited”?

 Yes, eventually.
 Yesim’s Fair Usage Policy applies after a daily high-speed threshold (varies by plan and country).
 After that, speeds drop but data continues.
-For maps, messaging, social media, throttled speeds are fine.
+For maps, messaging and social media, throttled speeds are fine.
 For Netflix or large uploads, you’ll notice.

 Should I keep my home SIM active too?

-Yes — for SMS banking codes, two-factor authentication, and emergencies.
+Yes — for SMS banking codes, two-factor authentication and emergencies.
 Set the travel eSIM as your primary data line and disable data roaming on your home SIM so it doesn’t accidentally connect at airport WiFi handovers.
-Two-line dual SIM means both work simultaneously.
+Dual SIM means both work simultaneously.

 Disclosure: Some links are affiliate links — if you buy through them, Backpacking Is Life may earn a small commission at no extra cost to you.
-Pricing and country lists verified against Saily, Airalo, and Yesim official pages in May 2026; always confirm at checkout as eSIM pricing shifts more often than most travel products.
+Pricing and country lists were checked against Saily, Airalo and Yesim official pages at the time of writing; always confirm at checkout, as eSIM pricing shifts more often than most travel products.

 Leave a Reply